Rahul-Nakka-23/Density-based-traffic-lights/README.md

-# Smart Traffic Light System Using Ultrasonic Sensors
+# Density based Traffic Light System

 This project implements a smart traffic light system using ultrasonic sensors to dynamically manage traffic signals based on vehicle presence.
 The system uses LEDs to simulate traffic lights and buttons for manual overrides.